Blog

 Can Alpha-Gal Syndrome Be Caused By Something Other Than A Lone Star Tick Bite?

 In the decade since the discovery of tick bite meat allergy, scientists have found out that the lone star tick is not the only tick that causes red meat allergy.
 Common deer ticks and others of the amblyomma, haemaphysalis, and ixodes types can also sensitize one to red meat and are the main culprits behind global reports.
 This means that tick-borne illnesses like babesiosis and Lyme disease can cause red meat allergies as well.
-Additionally, chiggers or harvest mites have been shown to cause alpha-gal syndrome in those bitten by larvae.[8]
+Additionally, chiggers or harvest mites could possibly cause alpha-gal syndrome in those bitten by larvae but more research is needed.[8]

 Due to its possible connection to various diseases, more causes of alpha-gal syndrome could be revealed in the future.